 D) In 2012, Parkinson’s disease appeared and began to tighten its grip.
 Paralysis immobilized Philippe more and more.
 It lost some contacts, visits became more rare, the list of unanswered emails increased.
 He began looking for people who could ensure the sustainability of the place and its activities.

-Here we are in 2018.
-In search of a structure and a mode of operation closer to the values of the project, we created a non-profit association to manage the organization of our activities and to allow the involvement of new partners in Ermitaj.
+F) In 2018, in search of a structure and a mode of operation closer to the values of the project, we created a non-profit association to manage the organization of our activities and to allow the involvement of new partners in Ermitaj.
 The “Ermitaj Pe Vale” ASBL is born!

 We would like this place to become an exemplary place in permaculture, where learning is mixed with experimentation.